LangMinNEU/CS5010_Project1_Min/README.md

 # UniHome

 ## Summary
 This is a OOP project for course CS5010.
 UniHome is an e-commerce platform designed for people to buy and sell homemade products.

+There are two types of user, which are buyer and seller. <br>
+A buyer can
+- view listed items
+- place orders
+- check order status
+- start negotiations to bargain with sellers
+  - including make, view, and accept offers
+- end negotiations if needed
+A seller can
+- list, view, and remove items
+- update order status
+- reply buyers that are bargaining
+  - including make, view, and accept offers
+- end negotiations if needed

 ## Author
 Lang Min